XiangXu/ywjxx/_posts/2021-11-22-Java-Spring-Scope.markdown

 ## Singleton Scope

-When we define a bean with *singleton* scope, the container creates a single instance of that bean. all requests for that bean will return then same object, which is cached.
-A**ny modifications to the object will be reflected in all reference to the bean**.
+When we define a bean with *singleton* scope, the container creates a single instance of that bean. all requests for that bean will return then same object, which is cached. **Any modifications to the object will be reflected in all reference to the bean**.
 This scope is the default value if no other scope is specified.

 ## Prototype Scope